OUR TEAM

 Brent's decade-long career as a professional dancer has given him a profound understanding of physical demands placed on the body, sparking a personal interest in pain and injury management.
 This journey eventually led him to explore the field of massage and manual therapy, where he has honed his expertise.

 With a calm, centered approach to treatment, Brent draws from a variety of techniques including Deep Tissue, Myofascial Release, Pin and Stretch, and elements of CranioSacral therapy among others.
-His treatments are tailored to each individual, focusing on identifying and addressing the specific needs of their body.
-Brent is especially skilled and most frequently booked by folks seeking relief from both acute and chronic musculoskeletal pain, tension, and mobility restrictions, particularly in areas like the lower back, neck, shoulders, lower legs.
-He enjoys supporting active people move out of pain and working with patients to de-pattern postural or movement habits that contribute to stubborn, persistent conditions — often providing stretches and movement strategies to complement their treatment outside of sessions.
-Brent is most fulfilled when seeing someone leave a session with significantly reduced pain, which is something a majority of his patients enjoy after even just their first visit!
+Brent is especially skilled and most frequently booked by folks seeking relief from both acute and chronic musculoskeletal pain, tension, and mobility restrictions, particularly in areas like the lower back, neck, shoulders, and lower legs.
+He enjoys supporting active people move out of pain and working with patients to de-pattern postural or movement habits that contribute to stubborn, persistent conditions — often providing stretches and movement strategies to complement treatments outside of sessions.
+Brent is most fulfilled seeing someone leave a session with significantly reduced pain, which is something a majority of his patients enjoy after even just their first visit!

 After growing up in Portland, Brent graduated from Point Park University with a BFA in modern dance.
 From there, he studied and obtained his massage therapy license from East West College of the Healing Arts.
 Brent has danced professionally with Pillow Project, Attack Theater, Éowyn Emerald and Dancers, Bodyvox, and Washington Dance Collective and is a member of the International Association of Dance Medicine and Science (IADMS).
 He remains active in the Portland dance community and enjoys yoga, hiking, camping, playing video games and reading.
 You can learn more about Brent in this meet your practitioner interview on our blog.